Former Union Minister E Ahamed dies after suffering cardiac arrest in Parliament

 Prime Minister Narendra Modi said he was “saddened” by the demise of Ahamed who had “served the nation with great diligence”.
 “Mr E Ahamed devoted significant efforts towards Kerala’s progress.
 His role in deepening India’s ties with West Asia was notable,” Modi tweeted, adding that Ahamed’s efforts to empower the Muslim community will be remembered.

 Ahamed’s death has created an uncertainty over the Union Budget presentation scheduled for today.
 Traditionally, the parliament adjourns for a day after the death of a sitting member.
 Minister of State for Finance, Santosh Gangwar told ANI that normally the house is adjourned in case of the death of a sitting MP, “so chances are budget can be postponed for the day.”

-However, the decision will be made by the Speaker, he added.
+The decision will be made by the Speaker, Gangwar added.
+This said, copies of the Budget have reportedly reached Parliament on Wednesday morning, ahead of the session.